rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 This will result in a flow which looks like this:

-DBSource --> RowTransformation --> DBDestination
+DbSource --> RowTransformation --> DbDestination

 ### Fluent notation